One moment.

-The same brain reads every other system where signal is hiding.
-The HR ticket your team is answering for the fourteenth time.
-The deal slipping a week at a time.
-The new hire dipping at the same point in week four.
-Same problem.
+The people it caught were producers the funnel had cut before a human ever read the file.
+And the same brain reads every other system where signal is hiding.
+The claim file drifting toward leakage while there is still time to move it.
+The renewal slipping a week at a time.
+The new adjuster dipping at the same point in week four.
+Same brain.
 Same data.
 Different decision.

-NODES ran 8,181 candidate keywords against four years of post-hire production at a Fortune 500 carrier.
-After Bonferroni correction, none predicted sustained performance.
+NODES parsed 8,181 candidate keywords from four years of applicant data at a Fortune 500 carrier and tested the 3,597 with enough data to measure.
+After Bonferroni correction, none predicted sustained production.
 Thirty were anti-predictive, correlated with lower output.

 The standard ATS funnel at this customer eliminated 98% of their eventual top performers cumulatively.
-The industry-experience filter alone eliminated 80% of them.
+The industry-experience filter alone eliminated 80 percent of them.
+The filter your ATS trusts most threw out four of every five people who became your best.

-Source: 4-year retrospective on 10,765 agents at a Fortune 500 carrier.
+Source: 4-year retrospective on 10,765 hires at a Fortune 500 carrier.
 Top performers defined as sustained-production cohort (p75+ over 18 months).

 A Decision Trace connects what the ATS screened on, what the assessment measured, what the interview surfaced, and what actually happened in production, for every candidate, indefinitely.